DPDK/dpdk/doc/guides/sample_app_ug/intro.rst

     *   The software architecture and how to use it (through examples), specifically in a Linux* application (linuxapp) environment.

-    *   The content of the Intel® DPDK, the build system (including the commands that can be used in the root Intel® DPDK Makefile to build the development kit and an application) and guidelines for porting an application.
+    *   The content of the DPDK, the build system (including the commands that can be used in the root DPDK Makefile to build the development kit and an application) and guidelines for porting an application.

     *   Optimizations used in the software and those that should be considered for new development

 A glossary of terms is also provided.

-*   **API Reference**  : Provides detailed information about Intel®  DPDK functions, data structures and other programming constructs.
+*   **API Reference**  : Provides detailed information about DPDK functions, data structures and other programming constructs.

 *   **Sample Applications User Guide**  : Describes a set of sample applications.